 Learn about and register for our online classes here.
 If you do not already have an OB/GYN, you may call our physician referral line at (907) 264-1722.

-During this time, we assure you that above all else, we are committed to the care and improvement of human life.
+Above all else, we are committed to the care and improvement of human life.
 We want to provide you and your new baby with the best, safest environment possible.
 Thank you for your understanding.

 Our maternity center

 Alaska Regional's top-ranked physicians and nurses have the collective experience of thousands of deliveries, including high-risk and multiple births.
 From the very first second of a new life, Alaska Regional helps promote physical and emotional bonding.
 Women's care is our top priority, so we take a family-centered approach with moms to provide a comfortable and relaxing birthing atmosphere.

 At the Family Birth Center, located on the third floor of the hospital, we offer the following services and support:

 - Celebratory post-birth meals

 - Music, lighting and filming/photography of your choosing

 - Spacious birthing suites with private bathrooms, showers, birthing beds, sofa sleepers and glider rockers for joint mother-baby recovery

 Additionally, we also offer the following services to new and expecting mothers: